Skip to main content

 Featured Tags

-5. Once you have finished adding Featured Tags (you are allowed up to 6), select Done or Add draft changes in the bottom right-hand corner of your screen.
+Once you've added your Featured Tags (up to six), click Done or Add Draft Changes in the bottom right corner of your screen.

 • Connected Artwork